Inference of Neutron Star Mass Distributions and the Dense Matter Equation of State from Multi-messenger Observations: Bayesian Analysis

 \subsection{Parameters and Prior Choices}

-The skewed normal distribution given by equations (\ref{eq:sn}) for each population requires the shape parameters mean $\mu$, width $\sigma$, and skewness $\alpha$.
+The skewed normal distribution given by Equations (\ref{eq:sn}) for each population requires the shape parameters mean $\mu$, width $\sigma$, and skewness $\alpha$.
 Thus, there are three sets of the parameters $(\mu_i, \sigma_i, \alpha_i)$ where $i=1, 2, 3$ for the populations DNS, NS-WD, and LMXB, respectively, a total of 9 shape parameters.

 Additionally to obtain posterior distributions for the individual stars, we assign a mass parameter $M_{i,j}$ for the $j$-th star in the $i$-th population that has a mass measurement.
-In total, there are 70 mass parameters.

-As explained in subsection \ref{sub:mdist}, GW170817 is modeled with its detector-frame chirp mass $\mdet$, mass ratio $q$, and redshift $z$.
+In total, there are 71 mass parameters.
+As explained in Subsection \ref{sub:mdist}, GW170817 is modeled with its detector-frame chirp mass $\mdet$, mass ratio $q$, and redshift $z$.
 As for GW190425, the only parameter is mass $m_1$.
 Hence, there are 4 parameters for the two GW observations.

 Finally, our parametrized hybrid EoS has total 9 parameters.
-The low-density EoS given by equation (\ref{eq:ld}) requires 4 parameters: coefficient $a$, exponent $\alpha$, symmetry energy $S$, and its slope $L$.
-The polytropic EoS has 5 parameters: the exponents $\gamma_1$, $\gamma_2$, $\gamma_3$ - one for each of the three polytropes, and the transition densities $\Gamma_1$ and $\Gamma_2$ between them.
+The low-density EoS given by Equation (\ref{eq:ld}) requires 4 parameters: coefficient $a$, exponent $\alpha$, symmetry energy $S$, and its slope $L$.
+The polytropic EoS has 5 parameters: the exponents $\gamma_1$, $\gamma_2$, $\gamma_3$ - one for each of the three polytropes, and the transition densities $\epsilon_1$ and $\epsilon_2$ between them.
 The linear EoS also has 5 parameters with the same transition densities, but the exponents $\gamma_k$ are replaced by the relative speed of sound $c_{s,k}^2$, where $k=1,2,3$ for three line segments.

+During sampling the EoS parameters, we check the causality and stability conditions: $0<c_s(\epsilon)<1$.
+In addition, we ensure that the transition densities are ordered and do not exceed the central density of the maximum-mass star, i.e., $\epsilon_1<\epsilon_2<\epsilon_\mathrm{max}$.
+If any of these conditions are violated, the EoS is discarded.

-Thus, there are 92 parameters which are listed in table \ref{tab:prior} along their prior choices.
+Thus, there are 92 parameters which are listed in Table \ref{tab:prior} along their prior choices.
 We choose uniform distributions for all parameters, including the widths ($\sigma_i$) which are flat in log-space.
 Our prior choice is that the two (polytrope-like vs. linear) EoS models carry equal weights.